 Note that the communication in the laundry group is not disturbed in any way.
 In addition, if Julie is talking in the “laundry” group, she is not interrupted.

-Julie sees on the PoC user equipment display that the “cleaner” group communication is received and receptionist is talking.
+Julie sees on the PoC User equipment display that the “cleaner” group communication is received and receptionist is talking.

 Julie presses the talk button, when she sees on her display that the receptionist talk burst is over and tells that she has a room # 274 available.